 Save Big On Property Tax Over Time

-Paying property taxes hurt, especially when you aren’t even guaranteed to send your kid to your local elementary school given SF has a public school lottery system.
+Paying property taxes hurt, especially when you aren't even guaranteed to send your kid to your local elementary school given SF has a public school lottery system.
 I tried so hard to fight my property taxes and failed recently.

 Your goal as a homeowner is to pay the least amount of property tax possible by making your home seem smaller and junkier than reality.
 I wanted my records updated basically due to ego.
 But I wasn't thinking rationally.